neuroinformatics-unit/gsoc/GSoC-2025/brainglobe-cellfinder-improve-cellfinder's-classification-algorithm(FatmaElsharkawy).md

 - **Match: why you?**

     I already came from a biomedical background that combines biological and technological aspects for benefiting science and healthcare sector.
-I also worked on with similar project (ChestQuest, mentioned above) that was doing very similar task: classification of medical images.
-In addition, I have neuroscience background from both college courses and Neuromatch academy where I worked on neural data from mice.
+I also worked on similar project (ChestQuest, mentioned above) that was doing very similar task: classification of medical images.
+In addition, I have neuroscience background from both college courses and Neuromatch academy where I worked on neural data (allen dataset) from mice.
 I have strong research skills and I was a research assistant in Assistive technologies lab in my college.
 Moreover, I have strong communication and presentation skills with flexibilty in both dealing and learning.

 - **Availability**

     There will be an overlap between my final exams and community bonding period.
 I may also have a travel to Washington in the very first week of coding phase for NASA celebration.
 Surely, I will work during this period as mentioned in the timeline, but I will dedicate longer hours from the second week to compensate for any delays.
-For other weeks, generally in normal conditions, I work +50 hours per week, so I will give GSoc from 20 to 30 hours, and for remaining time, I will check for any other responsibilities or self-development.
+For other weeks, generally in normal conditions, I work +50 hours per week, so I will give GSoc from 25 to 35 hours on average, and for remaining time, I will check for any other responsibilities or self-development.

 ## GSoC

 - **GSoC experience**

-    What do you expect from the program?
+    I expect the program will:
-1. Enhances my coding skills and make me professional in open-source contributions.
+  1. Enhance my coding skills and make me professional in open-source contributions.
-2. Makes me dive deeper in DL
+  2. Make me dive deeper in DL, hopefully become professional into DL
-3. Makes me have more knowledge in neuroscience
+  3. Enahnces my neuroscience knowledge and enable me to benefit the neuroscience community, since I want to be join them :)
   4. Great opportunity for networking and mentoring

 - **Are you also applying to projects with other organisations in GSoC 2025?**
--

    No.